UltiRequiem/timezones/readme.md

 # timezones

-A list with all the JavaScript possible timezone.
+A list with all the JavaScript possible timezones.

 > Based on
 > [this StackOverflow Question](https://stackoverflow.com/questions/38399465)